floorberkhout/commit4life/README.md

 	Rushhour9x9_5.csv
 	Rushhour9x9_6.csv
 	Rushhour12x12_7.csv
-doc
+- doc
-	> This folder contains all images needed for the README.md and PROCESS.md <
+	> This folder contains all images needed for the README.md and PROCESS.md
-ppt
+- ppt
-	> This folder contains the powerpoint for our presentation about this case < resultaten
+	> This folder contains the powerpoint for our presentation about this case
-	> This folder contains the csv files in which the solution of the game stated in the name can be found < screenshots
+- results
-	> This folder contains the screenshot of the game stated in the name, but visualized with matplotlib <
+	> This folder contains the csv files in which the solution of the game stated in the name can be found

 #### Algorithms
 1. main.py loads car objects